 Rafael Quiles developed a terrain autotiling system for dungeon walls in the uprm-inso4115-2024-2025-s2/semester-project-DungeonCrawlers repository, focusing on improving both visual consistency and the level design workflow.
-Using GDScript and leveraging tilemap systems, he configured a new TileSet to automatically connect wall tiles, reducing manual placement and streamlining asset integration.
-The addition of a dedicated walls TileMap layer enhanced the reliability of wall rendering and made level authoring more efficient.
-Throughout the month, Rafael demonstrated disciplined, commit-driven development, applying his skills in game development and level design to deliver a focused, well-integrated feature without reported bugs.
+He introduced a dedicated TileMap layer for walls and configured the TileSet to automatically connect wall tiles, reducing manual placement and streamlining asset integration.
+Working primarily with GDScript and leveraging his skills in game development and tilemap systems, Rafael’s disciplined, commit-driven approach resulted in a robust feature that enhances rendering reliability.
+Although no bugs were reported or fixed during this period, the work demonstrated depth in technical implementation and workflow optimization.

 February 2025 (2025-02) performance summary for uprm-inso4115-2024-2025-s2/semester-project-DungeonCrawlers.
 Key features delivered: Terrain Autotiling for Walls with a new Walls TileMap Layer and TileSet autotiling configuration to automatically connect wall tiles.
 Impact: improved visual consistency across dungeon walls, more reliable rendering, and a faster level-authoring workflow due to reduced manual tiling.
 Major bugs fixed: none reported this month.
 Technologies/skills demonstrated: TileSet autotiling, TileMap layering, asset pipeline improvements, and disciplined commit-driven development.